Buffalo shooter pleads guilty in Tops mass shooting

 Payton Gendron on Monday morning pleaded guilty and admitted that he fatally shot 10 Black people at a Buffalo supermarket in May.

 In state court in Buffalo, Gendron faced 10 counts of first-degree murder, 10 counts of second-degree murder as a hate crime and three counts of attempted murder as a hate crime, as well as other assorted charges.
-He pleaded guilty to the state indictment, but not the entire indictment.
-Some murder charges were subsumed by others.
+He pleaded guilty to the state indictment; some murder charges were subsumed by others.

 The racist massacre occurred on May 14 at a Tops Friendly Market at 1275 Jefferson Ave. in Buffalo in a matter of minutes.
 He also wounded three others in the attack with a semi-automatic rifle.